hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 * At least 9 and up to 100 baremetal systems with the following configuration:

     * A minimum of 32 GB of physical memory
-    * A minimum of 2 TB of disk space
+    * A minimum 500GB to a maximum 2 TB of disk space
     * A minimum of 1 x 10 GB NIC with PXE support
     * Capable of hosting VMs
     * The boot order configured with Network/PXE boot as the first option